B2B

 Tool choice at each tier is the visible call.
 The invisible call, and the higher-impact one, sits under the whole stack.

 CRM configuration drives reporting quality.
-A poorly set-up CRM produces pipeline data that the team cannot trust.
+A poorly set up CRM produces pipeline data the team cannot trust.
 The forecasts are wrong.
 The setup investment matters more than the choice between Salesforce and HubSpot.
 A well-set-up HubSpot beats a poorly set-up Salesforce.

 Neil is a seasoned brand strategist with over five years of experience helping businesses clarify their messaging, align their identity, and build stronger connections with their audience.
 Specializing in brand audits, positioning, and content-led storytelling, Neil creates actionable frameworks that elevate brand consistency across every touchpoint.
 With a background in content strategy, customer research, and digital marketing, Neil blends creativity with data to craft brand narratives that resonate, convert, and endure.